emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/standard-mem.md

 ## Using memory in custom computers

 This section is for developers of emulators.
 If you do not plan to create custom virtual computers, you can safely skip this section.
-In order to get started with developing plugins for emuStudio, please read tutorial "Developing emuStudio Plugins".
+To get started with developing plugins for emuStudio, please read [developer documentation][developerDoc]{:target="_blank"}.

 As it was mentioned in the earlier sections, the Standard operating memory plugin can be used in other computers, too.
 Besides standard operations which are provided by `net.emustudio.emulib.plugins.memory.MemoryContext` interface, it provides custom context API, enabling to use more features - e.g. bank-switching.